ARC Raiders Augment Tier List (Nomadic Envoys 1.29.1)

 Can I run a Heavy shield with any Augment?

 Is Combat Mk.
-3 Aggressive still S-tier in Riven Tides?
+3 Aggressive still S-tier in Nomadic Envoys?

 Yes.
-The Augment held S placement across the 1.13.0, 1.17.0, and 1.22.0 Flashpoint patches and through the 1.26.1 Riven Tides hotfix.
-Nothing in the recent balance passes displaced it from the PvP Brawler keystone slot.
+The Augment held S placement across the 1.13.0, 1.17.0, and 1.22.0 Flashpoint patches, through the 1.26.1 Riven Tides hotfix, and the 1.29.0 Nomadic Envoys balance pass did not touch it.
+Nothing has displaced it from the PvP Brawler keystone slot.
+Flanking is now a viable secondary lane on the same archetype, not a replacement.

 Should I use Free Loadout if I am broke?